Notification

 Can my Fitbit device adjust my alarm based on my sleep stages?

-When you set an alarm on Fitbit devices that support Smart Wake, turn on Smart Wake to avoid being awoken while in deep sleep.
-Smart Wake attempts to find the best time to wake you starting 30 minutes before the alarm time you set.
-It avoids waking you during deep sleep so you're more likely to wake up feeling refreshed.
+When you set an alarm on Fitbit devices that support Smart Wake, turn on Smart Wake to avoid waking up while you're in deep sleep.
+Smart Wake attempts to find the best time to wake you, starting 30 minutes before your set alarm.
+It avoids waking you during deep sleep, increasing your chances feeling refreshed.

-If Smart Wake can't find the best time to wake you, your alarm alerts you at the set time.
+If Smart Wake can't find the ideal time to wake you, your alarm will alert you at the set time.
 For more information, refer to How do I manage alarms on my Fitbit device?

 Was this helpful?